plumbers-under-sink_westmountmag

 People who buy income property for the first time have certain preconceived notions of being a landlord.
 Initially, the buyer’s idea is, they will purchase an income property and collect rent.
 It sounds easy enough, but there is more to being a landlord than collecting rent.

 There are the maintenance issues, tenant issues and the fact that the landlord is partially responsible for the people that live in their income property.
-Both the landlord and the tenant have responsibility and obligations to the lease.
+Both the landlord and the tenant have responsibilities and obligations to the lease.
 Next week we will discuss the tenant’s obligations.
 In this article, we will discuss the landlord’s obligations.

 People who buy income property for the first time have certain preconceived notions of being a landlord.

 There are many issues and rules to being a landlord.
-For this article I will discuss the main responsibilities.
+For this article, I will discuss the main responsibilities.

 1. The unit must be in clean and move-in condition